citp/BlockSci/README.rst

 Python
 -------

-Note that BlockSci only supports python 3.
+Note that BlockSci only supports Python 3.

-To use the BlockSci in python, you only need to import the BlockSci library.
+To use the BlockSci in Python, you only need to import the BlockSci library.
 By default the library is installed into BlockSci/Notebooks.
 To use the library first open the Python interpreter in that folder:

 .. code-block:: bash

 	cd BlockSci/Notebooks
 	python3

-With the python interpreter open, the following code will load a Blockchain object created from the data output by the parser:
+With the Python interpreter open, the following code will load a Blockchain object created from the data output by the parser:

 .. code-block:: python